neringabickmore/art-i-al/README.md

 1. Login to my existing account and make a quicker purchase.

-2. View, save, and update my personal information.
+2. View, save and update my personal information.

 3. View past orders.